Te Mahia railway station

 Te Mahia railway station is on the Southern Line of the Auckland railway network in New Zealand.
 It has an island platform layout and is reached by level crossings from Great South Road and Ferguson Street.

 There have been proposals to relocate this station approximately 200 m north to a more visible location next to the Great South Road, near the overbridge.
 In 2013, it was instead discussed that Auckland Transport would potentially close the station, as patronage numbers had not improved significantly.
 About 1,000 locals opposed the closure option in a petition, and noted that a new residential subdivision was to start construction in the area.
 Auckland Transport however noted that the planned houses were generally too far away from the station for potential passengers to walk to it.

 History

 The station was opened on 16 August 1926.
+The station was opened due to the population growth in south Manurewa.
 It was renamed from Mahia to Te Mahia from 9 February 1951 by a decision of the New Zealand Geographic Board.

 Upgrade

 A multimillion-dollar upgrade to improve access, lighting, security and shelter was underway in August 2018.
+Upgrades to the station access from Great South Road commenced in July 2023, further improving visibility and access to the station.

+As part of the Level Crossing Removal Programme, a pedestrian bridge and 3 lifts have been proposed for the station and is expected to start construction in October 2025.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart, Papakura and Pukekohe via Te Mahia.
+Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart and Pukekohe via Te Mahia.
 The typical weekday off-peak timetable is: